 Cyril: Ralph, Zangief saying, labels not make you happy.
 Good!
 Bad!
 Errgh!
 You must love you.

-- Darwin of The Amazing World of Gumball.
-Though still very dippy, he sometimes shows more awareness and concern of the dumb antics they get caught into.
+- Darwin of The Amazing World of Gumball, though still very dippy, sometimes shows more awareness and concern of the dumb antics he and his brother Gumball get caught into.
 On rarer occasions Gumball himself can apply.

 - Nug of the Urpney squad in The Dreamstone.
 He's rather vacuous, but he usually can point out the simplest (and often correct) solution to problems, which Blob usually steals credit for.
 He also has a slightly more unnerving savviness for potential morbid fates they can suffer.